WeblateOrg/weblate/docs/formats.rst

 Weblate can automatically start new translation for all of the file formats.

-Some formats expect to start with empty file and only translated strings to be included (for example :ref:`aresource`), while others expect to have all keys present (for example :ref:`gettext`).
-In some situations this really doesn't depend on the format, but rather on framework you use to handle the translation (for example with :ref:`json`).
+Some formats expect to start with an empty file and only translated strings to be included (for example :ref:`aresource`), while others expect to have all keys present (for example :ref:`gettext`).
+In some situations this really doesn't depend on the format, but rather on the framework you use to handle the translation (for example with :ref:`json`).

 When you specify :guilabel:`Template for new translations` in :ref:`component`, Weblate will use this file to start new translations.
 Any exiting translations will be removed from the file when doing so.

-When :guilabel:`Template for new translations` is empty and file format supports it, empty file is created where new strings will be added once they are translated.
+When :guilabel:`Template for new translations` is empty and the file format supports it, an empty file is created where new strings will be added once they are translated.

 The :guilabel:`Language code style` allows you to customize language code used